aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 pip install Flask
 ```

 For demonstration, I'm using the `export` command to create a few environment variables before we run the application.
-To do so this and run the script, we can execute the following:
+To do this and run the script, we can execute the following:

 ```shell
 export SOME_VAR="aVariableHere" \